 If you don’t have a Demat account then read – Zerodha review and Upstox review

 For starters, take the help of this article to kick-start your journey of investing in stocks.
-In fact, Peter Lynch in his book says that “You need about a 3rd-grade math education to be a good investor”.
+In fact, Peter Lynch in his book says – “You need about a 3rd-grade math education to be a good investor”.

 And, ultimately, your investing success will boil down to this simple formula